 There are quite a few ways to shred cooked chicken.
-This instant pot buffalo chicken requires to just use two forks in the pot as the sauce reduces, I figured I would share a few more ways as well.
+This instant pot buffalo chicken requires just using two forks in the pot as the sauce reduces, I figured I would share a few more ways as well.

 - in your stand mixer – this way is the newest to me as I just got my stand mixer, but it’s awesome.
-Put your cooked chicken in the bowl and use the paddle attachment on low speed to shred the chicken.
-The only down fall is that it dirties another bowl.
+Put your cooked chicken in the bowl and use the paddle attachment at low speed to shred the chicken.
+The only downfall is that it dirties another bowl.

 - with a hand mixer – I have only done this once or twice, but it works well if you don’t have a stand mixer.
 Add the chicken to a large bowl and shred with the hand mixer on low.

 Can I make buffalo chicken in a slow cooker?